2023-10-18 15:16:07

 In most cases, job adjustments are to be expected.
 Their financing is provided by AGEFIPH*.
 This requires the prior agreement of the employee concerned by the departmental center for disabled people.

 Finally, according to the National Cancer Institute, daily physical activity helps reduce the risk of developing many chronic diseases, including breast cancer.
 According to Tearai Colombel, sports coach in Saint-Martin, combining sport and health brings multiple benefits such as reducing fatigue during treatments but also increasing the survival rate compared to sedentary people.
-While applying during and after cancer treatment, adapted physical activity to improve the survival of sick people.
-“My role is also to raise awareness about cancer screenings and to encourage regular sports practice,” she confides.
+While applying during and following cancer treatment, adapted physical activity to improve the survival of sick people.
+“My role is also to raise awareness regarding cancer screenings and to encourage regular sports practice,” she confides.

 *AGEFIPH: national fund management association for the professional integration of disabled people.